alan-turing-institute/rds-course/_sources/modules/m2/2-01-02-LegalityAndEthics.md

 **Ethics are a shared responsibility, however, it's another area that we should all feel comfortable seeking expert advice.
 At Turing, we have an Ethics Advisory Board that we can look to for guidance.**

-Although there will be a lot of crossover between legality and ethics, we should be aware that there may be additional ethical considerations over use of a dataset, even when its use is deemed legal.
+Although there will be a lot of crossovers between legality and ethics, we should be aware that there may be additional ethical considerations over use of a dataset, even when its use is deemed legal.

 For example: